Who is Involved?

 Group 8923

 Born and raised in the SouthEast side of Grand Rapids, Ned has a deep love for the City.
 He serves on several Community Boards: The Boston Square Neighborhood Association (BSNA), Michigan Black Expo (MBE), Communities Organizing for Racial Equity (CORE), and The Grand Rapids African American Council of Organizations (GRAACO).
-Learn more about Ned’s role as the C4 Project Coordinator.
+Learn more about Ned’s role as the C4 Community Impact Manager.

 Ambassadors

-Community Ambassadors serve as C4 activists, both virtual and in person, promoting the collective work of C4.
-Our ambassadors have meaningful ties to their neighborhood, and are energized by working with and organizing people.
+Community Ambassadors serve as C4 organizers and influencers, promoting the collective work of C4.
+Our ambassadors are trusted community leaders who have meaningful ties to their neighborhood, and are energized by working with and organizing people.

 Website Image Generator